-If your institution has waived its application fee for the Fall 2025 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2026 admission cycle please select no.

+Amount of application fee: \$65

+Can it be waived for applicants with financial need?
+Yes x No]

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and who apply on-line: ation option, pleas se indicate policy / for students

-X Same fee Free
+Х Same fee Free

-Reduced Yes No
+Reduced .,

-Can on-line application fee be wa applicants with financial need? ived for x
+Can on-line application fee be wai applicants with financial need? ived for Yes x No

 C14 Application closing date

+Yes No -

-Does your institution have an applic date? cation closing Yes x No
+Does your institution have an applicate? ation closing

-Date ]
+Date]

-Application closing date (fall) 2/1
+Application closing date (fall) 2/1]

-Priority Date J
+Priority Date]

-Yes No

-C15 Are first-time, first-year students fall? accepted for terr ns other than the х

-C16 Notification to applicants of admi ission decision s ent (fill in one only) )

-x On a rolling basis beginning By (date): Other: 1-Apr -
+C15 Are first-time, first-year students accepted for terms other than the fall?
+Yes x No C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): X By (date): Other:

-C17 Reply policy for admitted applica nts (fill in one only 1)

-x Must reply by (date): No set date 1-May -

-Must reply by May 1st or within Other: weeks if notified th hereafter

-Deadline for housing deposit (MMD Amount of housing deposit: 1-May \$ 600.00 -

-Refundable if student does not enro bll?

-Yes, in full

-x Yes, in part No

-C18 Deferred admission

-Does your institution allow students to postpone enrol Iment after Yes No

-admission?
-If yes, maximum period of postpone ement: 1 year X

-C19 Early admission of high school s tudents V N1 -

-Does your institution allow high sch first-time, first-year students one ye groduetion?
-Yes No x

-graduation?

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-For the Fall 2023 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If "yes," please complete the following: Early action closing date Early action notification date

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-١ res No
+C17 Reply policy for admitted applican its (fill in one only ·) Х Must reply by (date): 1-May No set date Must reply by May 1st or within weeks if notified th nereafter Other: = Deadline for housing deposit (MMD Amount of housing deposit: 1-May 600 - Refundable if student does not enrol I? × Yes, in full Yes, in part No C18 Deferred admission to poetnono oprol lmont ofter Yes No Does your institution allow students admission? Х If yes, maximum period of postponer nent: 1 year C19 Early admission of high school st udents Yes No Does your institution allow high schofirst-time, first-year students one year graduation? х C20 Common Application: Question rer moved from CDS. .
+(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and l Early Action Plans C21 Early Decision Yes No Does your institution offer an early d permits students to apply and be not in advance of the regular notification commit to attending if accepted) for the enrollment? ified of an admiss date and that as sion decision well ks students to x 110 If "yes," please complete the following - 11/1 First or only early decision plan closi First or only early decision plan notifi ication date 12/1 Other early decision plan closing dat Other early decision plan notification For the Fall 2024 entering class: Number of early decision application 418 313 Number of applicants admitted unde Please provide significant details about 313 C22 Early action Yes No Do you have a nonbinding early action notified of an admission decision we notification date but do not have to continuous and the second seco Il in advance of th ne regular х If "yes," please complete the following Early action closing date Early action notification date ng: Yes No Is your early action plan a "restrictive ." sh vou limit